Fascial Manipulation Level 1 Hybrid Course

-Presented by Ms. Julie Ann Day, the Level I Fascial Manipulation® consists of two three-day courses (for 48 hours total) that need to be taken within 4-6 weeks of each other to assure a good understanding of the underlying biomechanical rationale and mastery of the technique.
-Level I discusses the problems related to dysfunction of the locomotor system, by associating the densification of the Coordination Centers to conditions such as tendinitis, low back pain, lumbar disease, cervicalgia, carpal tunnel, headache and so on.
-It studies analytically, every Myofascial Unit in the continuity of Myofascial Sequences.
-The main objective is to develop an understanding of the Coordination Centers (CCs), responsible for the normal function of the monoarticular muscles and synergistic biarticular muscles
+Presented by Ms. Julie Ann Day, the Level I Fascial Manipulation® hybrid consists of three days of online material and 3 days of F2F practical training.
+The Level I course examines problems related to dysfunction of the locomotor system, by associating the densification of the Coordination Centres with common musculoskeletal conditions like tendinitis, low back pain, lumbar disease, cervicalgia, carpal tunnel, and headache.
+The course analytically examines every Myofascial Unit in the continuity of Myofascial Sequences.
+The main objective of this course is for participants to develop an understanding of the Coordination Centres (CCs) that are responsible for the normal function of the monoarticular muscles and synergistic biarticular muscles.

 The course is specifically designed for;